 Additional resource: Why Your Brand Needs a Visual Style Guide

 Creating the perfect social media post maximizes your great content by reaching more people.
-Using graphics to tell the your story is the current trend in social media.
+Using graphics to tell your story is the current trend in social media.
 This is what I call “visual marketing” and it was spurred in part because of the success of Pinterest and Instagram.
-On these services a photo is often the first, and sometimes only, interaction with readers, and this changes everything.
+On these services, a photo is often the first, and sometimes only, interaction with readers, and this changes everything.

 Resource: How to Maximize Visual Content Marketing

 Once you’ve created the visual essence of your brand, you’ll be ready to create content to share on your blog or social media.
 Here are a few fun and unique ways to add some low-budget visual appeal to your marketing: